Turkey convicts Australian-born IS militant on terror charge

-KILIS, Turkey (AP) - A Turkish court has convicted an Australian-born Islamic State militant of belonging to a terror group and sentenced him to more than seven years in prison.
+KILIS, Turkey (AP) - A Turkish court on Friday convicted an Australian-born Islamic State militant of belonging to a terror group and sentenced him to more than seven years in prison.

-Neil Prakash has been in a Turkish prison since 2016 when he was arrested near the Syrian border for attempting to cross with fake documents.
+Neil Prakash, a former rapper from Melbourne, has been in a Turkish prison since 2016 when he was arrested near the Syrian border for attempting to cross into Turkey with fake documents.
+Turkish prosecutors said the 27-year-old had illegally crossed into Syria in 2013 where he joined IS.

+He had featured in IS videos, been linked to several attack plans in Australia and has urged lone wolf attacks against the United States.

-Delivering its verdict Friday, the court found Prakash guilty of IS membership and sentenced him to seven years and six months in prison.
+Delivering its verdict on Friday, the Criminal Court in the southern city of Kilis found Prakash guilty of IS membership and sentenced him to seven years and six months in prison.
 The court said he could be released in two-and-a-half years under Turkish law, however.
+The court rejected a request for his release pending the outcome of an appeal.

+Prakash did not attend the hearing in person but took part in the proceedings through a teleconference system.

-Prakash expressed remorse, telling the court: “I used to be a member of Daesh but I am no longer.”
+“I used to be a member of Daesh but I am no longer,” he said, referencing another widely used term for IS.

-Australia has stripped Prakash of his citizenship.
-It has also requested his extradition.
+He insisted that he was forced to feature in IS videos and photographs and that they were filmed against his will.

+Prakash’s lawyer argued that his client had traveled to Syria to learn about Islam and to help people, and never intended to aid a terror organization, according to court papers.

 Copyright © 2019 The Washington Times, LLC.